-In the Smash 4 amiibo metagame, several characters and equipment items were banned in Super Smash Bros.
-4. The Critical-hit capability and Explosive perfect shield are entirely disallowed and cannot be used with any compromise; Little Mac and Cloud, who were both once entirely removed, are now allowed with certain restrictions on their equipment setups.
+Several characters and equipment items were banned in Super Smash Bros.
+4. The Critical-hit capability and Explosive perfect shield bonus effects are entirely disallowed and cannot be used with any compromise; Little Mac and Cloud, who were once entirely removed, are now allowed with certain restrictions on their equipment setups.